Diversity, Equity & Inclusion at LTCC

 The DEI Task Force recommended the need to use a secure reporting tool in order to set up a hate and bias reporting system, which relates to Goal 9 of the Superintendent/President and Board Goals for 2020-21.
 The selected vendor, Maxient Conduct Manager, is a fully web-based case management software for managing the processes and behaviors related to traditional conduct or discipline, behavioral intervention and threat assessment, housing-initiated incidents, academic integrity, Title IX and as a component of early alert efforts.

-The new system is anticipated to be online by January 2022.
+The new system is anticipated to be online in Spring quarter 2022.